2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 We are going to be building a [progressive web app](https://developers.google.com/web/progressive-web-apps/) that works even with no internet connection.
 It will be a simple fishing companion app that you would take on a fishing trip to document your catches.

+The completed app can be found on Github [here](https://github.com/2017-SD/fishing-tutorial-2)

 We will be covering the following:

 * Building a grails app